rsimitev/cawem/paper.md

 # Summary

-This paper presents a computer implementation of a cellular automaton model demonstrating nonlinear dissipative wave behavior in excitable media, such as cardiac tissue.
+This paper presents a computer implementation of a cellular automaton model demonstrating nonlinear dissipative wave behaviour in excitable media, such as cardiac tissue.
 The model is  implemented within a single lightweight Python script with minimal software  dependencies.
-Designed with simplicity and interactivity in mind, the script is suitable for use in publc outreach and engament events, classroom demonstrations and educational workshops.
+Designed with simplicity and interactivity in mind, the script is suitable for use in public outreach and engagement events, classroom demonstrations and educational workshops.
 Through a series of predefined scenarios with default model parameters, users can observe plane waves, spiral waves, reentry and chaotic patterns that